MarkGardnerUSyd/packaging_demo/docsrc/set_up_environment.md

 pip install -r dev_requirements.txt
 ```

-I recomend you start this tutorial with a clean (empty) virtual environment but this is not technically required, as long as the required packages exist in you.
+I recomend you start this tutorial with a clean (empty) virtual environment but this is not technically required, as long as the required packages exist in your environme.

 ## Linux terminal commands